-Goshen College is committed to encouraging students in intellectual, social, moral, and spiritual growth.
+Goshen College is committed to encouraging students in intellectual, social, moral and spiritual growth.
 Students are invited to engage in a dynamic and life-giving community here and to mature as individuals through respectful relationships in the classroom, the local community, in the broader Christian church and among other cultures.
-All are expected to demonstrate sensitivity and concern for others' convictions, perspectives, and struggles.
-Within the context of a Christ-centered community, we seek to become passionate learners, global citizens, servant leaders and compassionate peacemakers.
+All are expected to demonstrate sensitivity toward others' convictions, perspectives, and struggles.

+Within the context of a Christ-centered community, we seek to become:

+- Christ-centered

+- passionate learners.

+- global citizens,

+- servant leaders and

+- compassionate peacemakers.